 - In a food processor put in the black garlic, water, mirin, sake and miso, and blitz it until it is smooth.
 (If you prefer a thinner glaze, add 1 more tablespoon of water)

 - Set the glaze aside for later.

-- Make length wise cuts running down the eggplant, 1/2 inch apart.
-I found it easiest to use a pairing knife or a small knife to make these cuts.
+- Make lengthwise cuts running down the eggplant, 1/2 inch apart.
+I found it easiest to use a paring knife or a small knife to make these cuts.
 Alternatively, If you don’t want to make multiple slits, you can just cut the eggplants in half, lengthwise.

-- Lightly oil the skin and between the slits and run your fingers through it so the oil is spread to a thin layer.
+- Lightly oil the skin and between the slits and run your fingers through it so the oil is spread to a thin layer all over the eggplant.

 - Flip the eggplant every 2 minutes, 2-3 times.
 (Approximately 4-6 minutes a side)

 - When the eggplant looks brown and roasted, brush on the glaze and put it back in the broiler for 2 minutes.